INTERNATIONAL STUDENTS AT UBC VANTAGE COLLEGE

 - UBC Vantage College is the only international college of its kind at a top-tier university in Canada.
 The program is taught by UBC faculty, courses are full UBC courses approved by Senate.
 Our students are UBC students who receive an undifferentiated transcript.

-- Vantage One offers a full 11-month first year program in Arts and Science, and in 2015 introduced Engineering and Management.
-Vantage College students will progress to both UBC campuses.
+- At its launch, Vantage One offered a full 11-month first year program in Arts and Science, and in 2015 introduced Engineering and Management.
+As of 2022, Vantage College moved forward with two programs—Vantage One Science and Vantage One Engineering.
+Students will progress to both UBC campuses.
 Some will spend their third term at the Okanagan Campus, and these students will visit the UBC Okanagan campus during their first year.

 - Moving into its fifth year, the college has more than 350 students.